Article published October 2021 and updated May 2023.

-Under the Dayton peace agreement Bosnia and Herzegovina is still one nation branching off into two enclaves: the Serbian Republika Srpska on the one hand and the Croat and Bosniak Federation of Bosnia and Herzegovina on the other.
-All three ethnic groups share their power in a collective yet rotating presidency which has a four year term.
+Under the Dayton peace agreement Bosnia and Herzegovina was divided into two enclaves: the Serbian Republika Srpska and the Croat and Bosniak Federation of Bosnia and Herzegovina.
+All members share their power in a collective yet rotating presidency which has a four year term.
 While all three presidents represent the head of state, they vote twice every eight months a chairperson.

-Mostar belongs to the Croat and Bosniak Federation of Bosnia and Herzegovina.
-It is thus not only officially divided, but divided in people’s minds.
+Speaking of Mostar, the city is ruled by the Croat and Bosniak Federation of Bosnia and Herzegovina and almost equally inhabited by Bosniaks and Croats.
+Yet it holds the title of the most divided city in the country.
+The division doesn´t stop at the Neretva banks but continues in people’s minds.
 Mostly in the minds of the older generations.
 The newer generations are the future of the country.
 They experienced the war as children or teenagers or were born after.

 The face of the city has changed.
 It becomes more and more common and accepted to have friends from different ethnic groups.

 Tolerance has outpaced nationalism.
 Nevertheless it is still a long way to improve the overall situation.

 The fate of BiH is in the hands of the people.

 Unfortunately, the majority of people left the country amidst the war or in the years after.
 As a consequence, a lot of culture and identity is lost.

 If I take myself as an example, someone who only visited her native home during summer holidays, I can truly say that I am torn between the external culture I grew up in and the one my parents kept up with at home.
 Raised in a Bosnian-Croat household I learned the language, celebrated the traditions and was part of a diaspora community.
 However, I was limited.
 Similar to how students in BiH get a selected education depending on their ethnicity, the same was true for me.
 I was well versed in the Croat customs, traditions, music, history and religion.
 In the end I knew more about Croatia than about BiH.